ramlasattar-DEV/BigData_project/README.md

 https://ourworldindata.org/covid-deaths

 CSV File:
-`owid-covid-data.csv`
-But I could not upload the csv file here because of its huge size.
+`owid-covid-data.csv`  I could not upload the dataset file here because of its huge size.

 ---

 ## Insights
 => In first step we loaded the data set named “owid-covid-data.csv” in our working environment to perform different operations on the data.
 => In second step we filter country-specific data and the country we take is China and total cases and total deaths are shown.
 China was one of the first countries affected by COVID-19.
 Initial COVID-19 cases in China increased rapidly during the early outbreak period.
 The total number of deaths increased with the rise in total cases.
 PySpark efficiently processed and analyzed China’s large COVID-19 dataset.
 => In third step we found Total cases and deaths overall.
 The purpose of this step was to observe the overall impact of COVID-19 on public health.
 By analyzing these values, we could compare the spread of the virus and the number of deaths caused by it.
 => In forth step we apply Sorting by highest cases.
 The Sorting is an important data analysis technique because it helps users quickly identify trends and compare records.
 Through this step, we were able to analyze which countries